Blowdowns of the Deligne-Mumford Spaces of Real Rational Curves

 \section{Introduction}

 The study of the topology of the Deligne-Mumford moduli spaces of stable {\it complex} marked curves has led to many remarkable results over the past three decades.
 On the other hand, very little is known about the topology of their {\it real} counterparts, even in genus~0.
 The most advanced result in this direction is perhaps the determination of the cohomology of the Deligne-Mumford moduli space of stable real rational curves with real marked points in~\cite{EHKR}.
-The aim of the present paper and its sequel~\cite{RDMhomol} is to invigorate the study of the topology of the Deligne-Mumford moduli spaces of stable real marked curves.
-For illustrative purposes, we first present the construction of the Deligne-Mumford moduli spaces of stable complex rational marked curves via an inductively defined sequence of blowups in~\cite{Keel} in a more succinct, non-inductive manner; see Theorem~\ref{Cblowup_thm}.
-We then adapt this approach to the Deligne-Mumford moduli spaces of stable real curves with conjugate pairs of marked points.
-The statement of Theorem~\ref{Rblowup_thm} thoroughly describes distinguished submanifolds of the intermediate blowups~$X_{\vr}$ that correspond to the top ``boundary" strata of the Deligne-Mumford moduli spaces.
-This theorem is used in~\cite{RDMhomol} to show that such submanifolds generate the cohomology of~$X_{\vr}$.
-A separate argument in~\cite{RDMhomol} then shows that there is only one ``interesting" relation among these generators in the rational cohomologies of the Deligne-Mumford moduli spaces, the one discovered in~\cite{RealEnum}.
+The aim of the present paper and its sequel~\cite{RDMhomol} is to invigorate the study of the topology of the Deligne-Mumford moduli spaces of stable real marked curves.\\